anomaly/lab-web-client/src/api/ar/README.md

 ## Key concepts

-### Labs
+### LabsApi

-`Labs` is the primary interface for developers using the Labs client library.
-Explore the methods on this client object to understand the different features of the Labs service that you can access.
+`LabsApi` is the primary interface for developers using the LabsApi client library.
+Explore the methods on this client object to understand the different features of the LabsApi service that you can access.